MartinCastroAlvarez/solana-token-rust/README.md

 Verification for public key: GRbqKQ332wWMsFU43N3VSY9EhhPsNKZh3sszhXdsQSR3: Success
 ```

-#### Set the local environment to authenticate its requests with the new wallet.
+#### Set the local environment to authenticate its requests with the new wallet
 ```bash
 solana config set --keypair key.json
 ```